-The Berardo Collection Museum in the Belém Cultural Center
+The Museum of Contemporary Art in the Belém Cultural Center

-Lisbon's most acclaimed modern and contemporary art collection is also recognized as one of Europe's best.
-It was amassed by Portuguese businessman Joe Berardo, who acquired art with the assistance of his friend Francisco Capelo, whose own collection is seen in the city's Design and Fashion Museum.
+Formerly known as the Berardo Collection Museum, the MAC/CCB houses Lisbon's most acclaimed modern and contemporary art collection, which is also recognized as one of Europe's best.
+Most of it was amassed by Portuguese businessman Joe Berardo, who acquired art with the assistance of his friend Francisco Capelo, whose own collection is seen in the city's Design and Fashion Museum.

 Andy Warhol's "Portrait of Judy Garland” is one of the highlights of the collection